FeatureBaseDB/www/content/blog/writing-a-custom-handler-for-goldengate.md

     gg.handler.pilosa.address = pilosa:10101
     ```

     The properties file contains settings for the custom handler.
 Most of the entries in the properties file should be self-explanatory.
-Most import entries are:
+The most import entries are:
     * `gg.classpath` should contain the class path for the handler.
 You can specify a comma delimited list of directories and jar files.
     * `gg.handlerlist` should contain a comma delimited list of handler names.
 You can choose any name you would like, but it should match the entries for other settings for the handler.
     * `gg.handler.HANDLER_NAME.type` should contain the complete name of the handler, including the package name.